owncloud-archive/documentation/CONTRIBUTING.rst

 If this is not the case and an error is shown relating to dependencies, installing it can be greatly simplified by checking the error output and looking for something like::

-  Error: File `fancyhdr.sty' not found.
+  Error: File `fancyhdr.sty' not found

 After finding this installation is as simple as::

   sudo yum install 'tex(fancyhdr.sty)'

 If you find a case like above where something new needs to be installed please